Sharps containers at SASH are helping to reduce waste and improve safety

 “At SASH we are committed to reducing our use of plastic and the amount of plastic waste we generate as set out in our Green Plan.
 Our new reusable sharps containers support us to streamline processes and pathways, to reduce waste and create a more sustainable NHS.” – Michael Brownjohn, Waste Manager

-“The transition to Sharpsmart reusable containers has gone really smoothly due to the shard work of the waste team at SASH.” – Guy King, Contract Manager – Sharpsmart
+“The transition to Sharpsmart reusable containers has gone really smoothly due to the hard work of the waste team at SASH.” – Guy Wing, Contract Manager – Sharpsmart

 Sharpsmart also have an innovative system to dispose of the contents.
 Instead of incinerating our sharps waste, it is shredded and then disinfected & sterilised in an autoclave, before becoming refuse derived fuel (RDF).
 Sharpsmart estimate that this process reduces emissions by half in comparison with conventional incineration.